-Augmenting CPU caches has previously been proposed for improving cache performance [22], implementing transactional memory [3, 28, 35], and even for ensuring update consistency in persistent main memory [10] (i.e., the same problem we are addressing).
+Augmenting CPU caches has previously been proposed for improving cache performance [23], implementing transactional memory [5, 29, 36], and even for ensuring update consistency in persistent main memory [13] (i.e., the same problem we are addressing).
 While we have not implemented in hardware the cache line counter mechanism, we describe here one possible implementation path.
 Because the counters keep track of dirty cache lines, the implementation consists mainly of a straightforward bookkeeping mechanism and a few additions to the cache coherence protocol.

 Cache line tags are extended with space for a counter ID.
-Dirtying a cache line causes the CPU to increment the current counter and annotate the cache line with the counter ID.
-Cleaning a line decrements the counter corresponding to the ID stored in the cache line's tag.
-If the cleaning happens because of a write-back to memory, the decrement is done only after the write is acknowledged.
+Dirtying a cache line causes the CPU to increment the current counter and annotate the cache line with its ID.
+Cleaning a line decrements the counter corresponding to the ID stored in the cache line's tag (the decrement is done only after the write-back is acknowledged).